Mobile App Redesign, 2017

-Bellator is a leading Mixed Martial Arts organization available on TV to 500 million homes worldwide.
-In Fall 2016, Viacom hired me to lead the UX/UI redesign of their mobile app.
-The goal was to give fans on-the-go video access to live events, increase viewership and revenue streams, and further solidify the brand.
+Bellator is a Mixed Martial Arts organization available on TV to 500 million homes worldwide.
+In Fall 2016, Viacom hired me to lead the redesign of their mobile app.
+The goal was to give fans mobile access to live events, increase viewership and revenue streams, and further solidify the brand.

 - Product Strategy

 - UX/UI Design & Prototyping

 - User Testing

 - Asset Delivery

 Leveraging the existing platform to build a new experience

 The business and product teams provided me with an initial outline of requirements which I used to start thinking about the IA.
 One initial challenge was the app needed to be built on Viacom’s existing platform.
 However, it was designed and used for TV shows and episodes, not events and fighters.
 I spent time analyzing and sketching out how this might work.

 As we worked out issues with the platform, I created initial wireframes to review with the business and product teams to see if they made sense.
 We went through several iterations and made some discoveries.

 One significant change was how the home screen content was organized.
 It was originally conceived of as one single carousel of curated content.
 And while everyone loved the flexibility of it, it didn't make sense over time because everything Bellator revolves around their live events.